Nanobody Aggregation

 Input

-- Sequences: A fasta file containing the sequence(s) of prospective nanobodies to be analysed.
+- Sequences: A .fasta file containing the sequence(s) of prospective nanobodies to be analysed.

 Input Parameters